Azure/aksArc/eval/readme.md

-# Place holder for Eval Guide
+# Placeholder for Eval Guide